kossnocorp/echoes/README.md

 # Echo.js — comfort and elegance (while digging in logs)

-Need something for logging in JavaScript.
+Need something for logging in JavaScript?
 Want to powerful and simple solution?

 Want to know what happened in module X between 9:00 and 10:00?
 You wish to see all logs of exact object for last 15 minutes?